GenesisFR/HowToBecomeGoodAtShooters/README.md

 - closest first: preferred strategy if no dangerous enemies are around
 - dangerous first: allows you to have more freedom of movement
 - weakest first: allows you to get rid of multiple enemies quickly, thus facing fewer enemies at the same time
-- group first: same as weakest, except you'll take out multiple enemies without switching targets
+- group first: same as weakest, except you'll be able to take out multiple enemies without switching targets
 - alone first: allows you to thin out enemies without raising the alarm

 ### Weak points